just5ky/spidertrap/README.md

 you click on a link it will take you to a page with more randomly generated links.

-Logs will be saved in spidertrap.log
+Logs will be saved in spidertrap.log with Apache common log format

 ```log
 1.2.3.4 - - [21/May/2022 09:59:55] "GET /yf/XhuQwxZqdZwFG_6_U HTTP/1.1" 200 -